sfkse/code-buddy-frontend/README.md

 # Code Buddy Frontend

 Welcome to the Code Buddy Frontend, a dynamic and interactive web application built using React, TypeScript, and Vite.
 This project is designed to provide a seamless and efficient user experience for various functionalities related to community interaction, event management, and personal note-taking.
+Still in development phase

 ## Features